gwoosoft/RestaurantsAPI/README.md

 **DynamoDB table schema**
 - PrimaryKey: cuisine
 - SortKey: name(restaurant name)
-- Local Index: rating - To query rating
+- Local Secondary Index: rating - To query rating
 - Other attributes as address, phone number, radius, and etc.

 - Global Secondary Index: cuisine-global - This is just a flag variable to indicate whether this paticular cuisine has been already marked in DynamoDB to query all cuisines efficiently without scanning the whole table